 Drug affordability often centers on patient out of pocket spending.
 Assessing the impact of a UPL on patients could be conducted with access to detailed carrier claims data, including pharmacy reimbursement, patient out of pocket amounts, remaining deductible, and remaining out of pocket maximum for each claim.
 Aggregated data will not be useful in modeling changes to patient out-of-pocket spending due to the numerous variables involved in determining where a patient stands concerning their deductible and out of pocket maximums at any given time.
-Existing claims data could be modeled using a UPL instead of the current total reimbursement to the pharmacy, potentially lowering patient out of pocket spending and slowing progression through deductible and out of pocket maximum phases.
-However, the necessary claims data to fully model the effects on patient out-of-pocket spending may not be available.
+Existing claims data could be modeled using a UPL instead of the current total reimbursement to the pharmacy, potentially lowering patient out of pocket spending and slowing progression through deductible and out of pocket spending may not be available.
 Deductibles and out of pocket maximums can vary from one health plan to another, so calculations based on assumptions from one health plan should not be extrapolated to others.
 However, the cost to patients either at the point-of-sale or through cost-sharing or coinsurance could be expected to be reduced based on the lower list price of the drug.
 The availability of patient assistance programs currently provided by drug manufacturers should also be considered in an assessment of UPL impacts to patient out-of-pocket spending.